Aliona Bolsova: Professional

 At the 2019 French Open, she qualified for the main draw and reached the fourth round on her major debut in which she lost to Amanda Anisimova.

 Partnering with Rebeka Masarova, Bolsova won the doubles draw at the 2022 Internacional de Valencia, defeating Alexandra Panova and Arantxa Rus in the final.
 She also won the doubles title at the 2022 Țiriac Foundation Trophy, teaming with Andrea Gámiz to overcome Réka Luca Jani and Panna Udvardy in the final.

 Bolsova entered the main draw at the 2023 French Open as a lucky loser and won her first-round match against Kristína Kučová, before losing to Anna Karolína Schmiedlová.

 Partnering Katarzyna Kawa, she was runner-up in the doubles at the 2024 Țiriac Foundation Trophy, losing to Carole Monnet and Darja Semeņistaja in the final.

-Bolsova was also runner-up in the doubles at the 2024 Bolivia Open, partnering with Valeriya Strakhova, and losing the final to Nuria Brancaccio and Leyre Romero Gormaz.
+Bolsova ended also runner-up in the doubles at the 2024 Bolivia Open, partnering with Valeriya Strakhova, and losing the final to Nuria Brancaccio and Leyre Romero Gormaz.

+In November 2025, Bolsova announced her retirement from professional tennis, with her final appearance at the 2026 Catalonia Open Solgironès in April 2026.